-Data visualizations and infographics are very similar, leading to a lot of confusion and debate over which is which, and what graphic belongs where.
+Data visualizations and infographics are very similar.
+But that can lead to a lot of confusion and debate over which is which, and what graphic businesses should use for their marketing.
 If you’re feeling a bit flummoxed, you’re not alone.
 Though related, infographics and data visualizations are not one and the same.
-It’s important to understand the strengths of each option so you can choose the best approach for your information.
+It’s important to understand the differences between each option, so you can choose the best approach for your information.
 We’re exploring this concept with the topics:

 Image via Flickr by ccPixs.com